plone/documentation/docs/backend/fields.md

 :   A Unicode string with the original input markup.

 `mimeType`
-:   The MIME type of the original markup, for example `text/html` or `text/structured`.
+:   The MIME type of the original markup, for example, `text/html` or `text/structured`.

 `encoding`
 :   The default character encoding used when transforming the input markup.